Zhitro Mandala by Pema Namdol Thaye; © Padma Studios® 2021.

 Awakening for me is awakening from all the poisons.
 In Buddhism we have the three main poisons: ignorance, desire, and hatred.
 You can understand it, but to really know it and experience it is a totally different ballgame.
 Intellectually we know, but we have to take that dualistic knowledge to the wisdom level.
 Then when hatred is actually happening, wisdom steps in.
 But it’s hard.
 It’s a lifelong practice.
 We have to transform a little at a time by using all kinds of tools.
 For example, compassion.
 You become part of the phenomenon.
 Who can touch phenomenon?
 No one.
 Nothing but deeper awakening.
 You can’t teach that.
 You can’t buy that.
 That’s what awakening is for me.

-Pema Namdol Thaye is a painter, sculptor, 3D mandala specialist, traditional Tibetan architect, author, and art educator.
+Pema Namdol Thaye is a painter, sculptor, 3D-mandala specialist, traditional Tibetan architect, author, and art educator.
 An artist of Tibetan-Bhutanese heritage who studied in Kalimpong, India, he has won international acclaim as a master of traditional Himalayan arts.
 He was awarded permanent residency in the United States in 2008.
 In the same year he founded Padma Studios in Los Angeles.

-Elena Pakhoutova is a curator of Himalayan art at the Rubin Museum of Art and holds a PhD in Asian art history from the University of Virginia.
-She has curated several exhibitions at the Rubin, most recently The Second Buddha: Master of Time (2018) and The Power of Intention: Reinventing the (Prayer) Wheel (2019).
+Elena Pakhoutova is senior curator of Himalayan art at the Rubin Museum and holds a PhD in Asian art history from the University of Virginia.
+She has curated several exhibitions at the Rubin, including Death Is Not the End (2023), The Power of Intention: Reinventing the (Prayer) Wheel (2019), and The Second Buddha: Master of Time (2018).